-There are many studies that prove the positive affects of music on your brain.
+There are many studies that prove the positive effects of music on your brain.
 It can relax us, reduce stress and anxiety and allow your subconscious to do it’s best work.
 Music can also motivate us.

 - Change Your Mindset

-This will take time and you will have to re-train your way of thinking, however this could be your golden ticket to avoiding burnout.
+This will take time and you will have to retrain your way of thinking, however this could be your golden ticket to avoiding burnout.
 Problems arise.
 That’s nothing new.
 How you view and work on them matters.
 Adopt a solution focused mindset.
 When problems arise instead of blaming, getting work up or trying to figure out how it happened, the first thing you should think is “what is the solution?”

 - More Sleep, Less Caffeine

 A good cup, or three, of coffee is just as important to me as it is the next person however caffeine should not replace sleep.
-High caffeine intake can adverse affects such as jitters, anxiety and a few others.
+High caffeine intake can adverse effects such as jitters, anxiety and a few others.
 Sleep reduces stress, increases mental clarity and boosts your immune system.

 Have you ever experience work burnout?
 Sound off in the comments on the small steps you take to avoid it!